 Grace Bay Beach continues as Leeward Beach to the east and Bight Beach to the west.
 It’s possible to walk from Leeward Going Through Point to Turtle Cove Marina, which covers seven miles.

 Why choose Grace Bay Beach?

-Water sports (try parasailing for a perfect view of the perfect beach) and the barrier reef that lies a mile out from the bay and makes for excellent snorkeling.
+Water sports (try parasailing for a perfect view of the perfect beach) and the barrier reef that lies a mile out from the bay makes for excellent snorkeling.
 A beautiful Turks and Caicos beach.

 Leeward Settlement TKCA 1ZZ, Turks & Caicos Islands

 Wander east from Grace Bay and the sand turns into Leeward Beach.
 Quieter than big sister Grace, the atmosphere is tranquil and the resorts are few.
 However, this is a great beach to stay on with several luxury beachfront rentals available.

 Of course, many of Turks and Caicos’ beaches boast brilliant turquoise waters and white sands, but Leeward Beach, in particular, is noted for its almost neon turquoise shade, especially when there’s an ocean swell.
 Be sure to head to Emerald Point and the Leeward Going Through Channel to see the no-filter colors for yourself.